Gas Burner Flames are too High or Low, Uneven, Flickering, Yellow, or Noisy on your KitchenAid Cooktop.

 Is the burner base and burner cap positioned properly?

-- Flame spreader or burner base must be seated on the burner base to light and perform properly.
+- A flame spreader or burner base must be seated on the burner base to light and perform properly.

-- Burner cap must be seated properly on the correct flame spreader or burner base to light and perform properly.
+- The burner cap must be seated properly on the correct flame spreader or burner base to light and perform properly.

 NOTE: Always keep the burner cap in place when using a surface burner.
 A clean burner cap, especially the bottom of the cap, will help avoid poor ignition and uneven flames.
 Always clean the burner cap after a spillover and routinely remove and clean the caps.

-- Reinstall the burner cap; making sure the alignment pins(if present) are properly aligned with the burner cap as shown below.
+- Reinstall the burner cap, ensuring the alignment pins(if present) are properly aligned with the burner cap, as shown below.

-- Burner cap should fit flush with burner base and have very little side to side movement.
+- The burner cap should fit flush with the burner base and have minimal side-to-side movement.

 Does the surface burner make a popping noise?

-The burner could be wet from a spillover or from cleaning.
+The burner could be wet from a spillover or cleaning.
 Allow the burner to completely dry and replace the burner cap.
-You can speed up the drying process by blowing cool air on the area using a hair dryer.
+You can speed up the drying process by blowing cool air on the area using a hairdryer.